Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Conservation Week Activities

-3. Educational Workshops: Attend interactive learning sessions focused on local biodiversity and endangered species, like the kākāpō and erect-crested penguins.
+3. Educational Workshops: Attending sessions on biodiversity and endangered species in the region.

 Flexible Learning Spaces